GameFoundry/bsf/Documentation/GitHub/dependencies.md

 - Required by bsfOpenAudio and bsfFMOD
 - Compile as a dynamic library on Windows, static library on Linux/macOS (default)
   - Requires libogg, as described in its readme file.
+  - When compiling as static library on Linux, make sure to specify `-DCMAKE_POSITION_INDEPENDENT_CODE=ON` to CMake, otherwise it will fail to link

 **libFLAC**
 - libflac commit: f7cd466c24fb5d1966943f3ea36a1f4a37858597
 - https://git.xiph.org/?p=flac.git
 - Required by bsfOpenAudio
-- Compile as a dynamic library on Windows/Linux (default), static library on macOS
+- Compile as a dynamic library on Windows (default), static library on Linux/macOS
   - Provide `--disable-shared --enable-static` flags to `configure` to force it to compile as a static library
   - Requires libogg, as described in its readme file.